Edge integration with AWS

 When you make API calls to IAM-protected services, IAM requires the Access Key and Secret Access Key of a user registered in your AWS account.
 (For the Edge-AWS integration, you will create a single AWS user that represents your Edge organization.)
 Keeping the keys secure is paramount, yet they need to be provided on API calls from Edge to AWS.
-Edge provides an encrypted, secure store of "vaults" that you'll use to store and retrieve AWS keys using Node.js.
+Edge lets you create encrypted key value maps (KVMs) that you'll use to store and retrieve AWS keys using Node.js.

-In addition to vaults, there are other advantages to using Node.js in your API proxies:
+In addition to Apigee KVM Node.js functions that retrieve IAM credentials, there are other advantages to using Node.js in your API proxies:

 - The AWS SDK provides built-in advantages for security and networking, such as exponential backoff.